 The average lifespan of a website is only about 100 days.¹

 Shocking, right?
 So what do you do if you want to make a website that lasts well beyond the average?
-One that brings in new customers and helps your business thrive?
+One that brings in new clients and helps your business thrive?
 You create something with excellent web design!

-The importance of website design is greater now than ever before.
+The importance of website design for therapists is greater now than ever before.
 With so many websites that can pull a client’s attention away, the competition is fierce.
 You can no longer get by with a subpar site.

 Not sure what web design means, or why it matters?
 We can help.
-Whether you’re working on your first business website or your 10th, read on to learn why web design is important and how to make it work for you!
+Whether you’re working on your first therapist website or your 10th, read on to learn why web design is important and how to make it work for you!

-The Importance of Website Design
+The Importance of Website Design For Therapists

 . . .

 Once upon a time, all businesses were physical entities.
 The way your store or office looked went a long way toward impressing customers.
 Successful business owners took efforts to make those spaces clean, attractive, and appealing.
+Even as a therapist, you understand this analogy.

 Your website is like your storefront.